Nonlinear Optics#

 \[\begin{gather} \frac{\partial}{\partial z} a_n\!\left[\nu\right] = \ldots - i \, \beta_n \, a_n \end{gather}\]

-The first term governs linear dispersion.
-It leads to oscillations with position that evolve at the local value of the phase coefficient:
+The first term governs linear dispersion and sets the local evolution of the phase:

 \[\begin{gather} a_n\!\left[z\right] \approx a_n\!\left[0\right] \, e^{-i \int^z \beta_n \, dz^\prime} \end{gather}\]